Hays CISD to hire more than a dozen school resource officers to comply with new Texas law

 "With the officer shortage that I think we're all dealing with, we're all competing for the same officers," Jeri Skrocki, Hays CISD's chief of safety and security, told KVUE in August.

-In an effort to comply with HB3, Hays CISD says it still plans to create a guardian or marshal program to have armed staff at the school while it waits for new school resource officers to be trained.
+In an effort to comply with HB3, Hays CISD said it still plans to create a guardian or marshal program to have armed staff at its schools while it waits for the new school resource officers to be trained.